rhiot/rhiot/docs/readme.md

 ## Rhiot IoT gateway

-Camel IoT gateway is the small fat jar application that can be installed into the field device.
+*Rhiot gateway* is the small fat jar application that can be installed into the field device.
 Gateway acts as a bridge between the sensors and the data center.
-Under the hood, Camel IoT gateway is the fat jar running [Vert.x](http://vertx.io) and Apache Camel.
+Under the hood, Rhiot gateway is the fat jar running [Vert.x](http://vertx.io) and Apache Camel.

 ### Installing gateway on the Raspbian